Plant Polyphenols: Nature’s Anti-Aging Secret

 Considering the alternative, most of us want to get as old as we possibly can; we just don't want to look like it.
 While we can't stop the march of time, there are simple things we can do to help us look younger and feel better as we flip over our calendars from year to year.
-The awesome thing is, they are easy, cheap, and natural.
+The best part is, they are easy, cheap, and natural, too.

 The 16th-century Spanish explorer, Juan Ponce de Leon, is fabled to have combed the island of Bimini off the Florida coast in search of the Fountain of Youth, a mythical, magical spring said to be able to turn back time and 'turn men into boys.'
 Yet all he really needed was to find a cherry tree, some tea leaves, a blueberry patch and maybe the odd cactus.
 Here's why.